heilcheng/medexplain-evals/docs/quickstart.rst

 .. code-block:: python

-   from src.benchmark import MEQBench from src.evaluator import MEQBenchEvaluator from src.config import config
+   from src.benchmark import MedExplain from src.evaluator import MedExplainEvaluator from src.config import config

 2. **Initialize the benchmark:**